 The fair value of the hedging instruments is subject to the evolution of interest rates on the financial markets.
-A change in the yield curve of 0.25% (more positive or negative) would have an impact on the fair value of the loan portfolio of approximately €2.8 million.
+A change in the yield curve of 0.25% (more positive or negative) would have an impact on the fair value of the IRS's of approximately €6.5 million.